Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Experiments

 \subsubsection{PDMB-Skeleton Dataset}

 Our PDMB dataset was collected in collaboration with the biologists of Queen’s University Belfast of United Kingdom, for a study on motion recordings of mice with Parkinson’s disease (PD) \cite{jiang2021muti}.
 The neurotoxin 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP) is used as a model of PD, which has become an invaluable aid to produce experimental parkinsonism since its discovery in 1983 \cite{jackson2007protocol}.
+By utilising MPTP-induced models, we aim to establish a direct link between changes in mouse social behaviours and the neurodegenerative processes associated with PD.
+The MPTP model allows us to mimic key aspects of PD pathology in mice, facilitating the study of behavioural changes that parallel the symptoms observed in human patients.
+Quantifying mouse social behaviours \cite{jiang2021muti} contributes to understanding how MPTP-induced neurodegeneration impacts specific behaviours.

 All experimental procedures were performed in accordance with the Guidance on the Operation of the Animals (Scientific Procedures) Act, 1986 (UK) and approved by the Queen’s University Belfast Animal Welfare and Ethical Review Body.
 This dataset consists of 12*3 annotated videos (6 videos for MPTP treated mice and 6 videos for control mice) recorded by using three synchronised Sony Action cameras (HDR-AS15) (one top-view and two side-view) with frame rate of 30 fps and 640*480 resolution.
 All videos contain 9 behaviours of two freely behaving mice and each video lasts around 10 minutes.

-The PDMB dataset \cite{jiang2021muti} provides only raw videos without keypoint annotations.
-To obtain the location of each mouse keypoint, we also use the standard pose estimator, i.e., DeepLabCut \cite{Mathis2018}, to generate the locations and confidence scores of 7 defined keypoints on every frame of 12 top-view videos.
+PDMB-Skeleton dataset is an extension of the original PDMB dataset \cite{jiang2021muti}, with added keypoint annotations, providing around 220,000 skeleton sequences.
+To obtain the location of each mouse keypoint, we also used the standard pose estimator, i.e., DeepLabCut \cite{Mathis2018}, to generate the locations and confidence scores of 7 defined keypoints on every frame of 12 top-view videos.
+We adopted the same training and testing dataset split scheme as in the PDMB dataset, evenly dividing the entire dataset into training and testing sets, resulting in 110,000 training samples.
 Fig. \ref{fig:keypointimg2}(b) and \ref{fig:img_crim13}(b) show the keypoint locations in the PDMB-Skeleton dataset.
+More details about data annotation and dataset construction can be found in Supplementary B.